Yamimellow/AdvancedProgramming/week2/Assignments_Report.md

 - How lucky is your Computer:
 	- division by int problem.

-- Results not submited
+- Results not submitted
-- other assignment isn't submited.
+- other assignment isn't submitted.
 - didn't follow the rules of assignment folder naming.

 ##Dryad